mlogan914/mlogan914/README.md

 **`Engineer.
 Architect.
 Optimizer.`**

-I'm a Data Platform Engineer specializing in scalable data solutions, infrastructure modernization, and cloud-native technologies, with a focus on highly regulated industries like biotech and pharmaceuticals.
-I design and optimize platforms that enable advanced analytics and efficient data integration.
+Data platform engineer specializing in scalable data solutions, Infrastructure as Code (IaC), and platform modernization for highly regulated industries.
+I design and optimize infrastructure to support advanced analytics and operational efficiency, enabling biotech organizations to scale and modernize platforms for data applications.

 <p align="center">
   <a href="https://www.linkedin.com/in/melanie-g-logan/" target="_blank">